 AG: Our NMN-C formulation contains the same NMN molecule that is present naturally in our body.
 It will behave in the same way as the NMN used in studies that have demonstrated that NMN can provide myriad benefits as a result of boosting NAD+.
 It is the same molecule, so it will undergo the same biochemical reactions in the body.

 One of the very positive things we are seeing specifically with NMN-C is that it is very well tolerated.
 The toxicology study I mentioned before determined a No-Observable Adverse Effect Level (NOAEL) for NMN-C to be = 1500 mg/kg/d, meaning that it is an extremely well-tolerated option.
-No other NMN has been tested in an OECD408 study, which means that the impurities coming with other NMN has not been proven to be safe at any dose (you can see the full details of the study here).
+No other NMN has been tested in an OECD408 study, which means that the impurities coming with other NMN has not been proven to be safe at any dose.
+If you are curious, check out the full details of the study

 We should also note that most of this efficacy data is from preclinical models such as mice and that translating these results into humans is notoriously difficult.
 What efficacy data for NMN in humans do we have so far?
 Do you know of any human studies in progress we should be keeping an eye on?